Wednesday, May 8, 2024

 When we had finished our lunch Jane said, “Let’s go and look in the new store in the concourse that has beautiful handwoven clothes.”

-I was barely ten feet in the door when I saw this gorgeous cotton hand woven turquoise and blue jacket.
+I was barely ten feet in the door when I saw this gorgeous cotton handwoven turquoise and blue jacket.
 It had a sign on it saying, “Buy me Catherine.”
 I tried it on for the size, and also to see how it looked with my black outfit – black was the standard Bay Street (financial district) dress code.
 It looked terrific.
 I bought it.
 It’s still in my closet.
 It might be considered vintage by now as it is over thirty years old.

 One day I was at an art exhibition at the McMichael Gallery in Kleinberg, just north of Toronto.
 I think it was about 2008.
 I went into the Gift Shop to buy some postcards, and what did I see but another jacket which had the same sign saying, “Buy me Catherine.”
 So I did.

-I had a small collection of jackets at this point but my nascent collection had just become focussed.
+I had a small collection of jackets at this point but my nascent collection had just become focused.
 This jacket was a Trimdin jacket.
 Plus, it was reversible and so doubly beautiful.
 It’s still in my closet, but beginning to look a little worn – just a little.

 When I got home with my new jacket I checked the Trimdin website to see where they were located, and what else they made.
 They made only jackets at that time and were made in the US – that was a bonus.
 WOW what a gorgeous collection!
 They’re made from jacquard unique textiles.
 That’s what makes the jackets so special.
 They’re very classic so if you wanted to look like an up-to-date fashion icon they were not for you.
 But I liked jackets I could wear for years.